Group 2 (1)

 Later he and his battalion crossed the Suez Canal, leading combat activities deep into Egyptian terrain.
 General Yair was serving as commander of the Paratroopers Brigade when it carried out the amphibious landing north of Sidon in the 1982 Lebanon War, leading his forces to Beirut.
 General Yair served as commander of the Lebanon sector.
 In 1988 he was granted the rank of General and led the Northern Command against the Syrian front, served as head of the IDF Personnel Division, and was appointed as Israel’s military attaché in Washington.

-As part of his service, Gen. Yair participated in, planned and commanded dozens of raids and operations beyond Israel’s borders.
+As part of his service, Gen. Yair participated in, planned, and commanded dozens of raids and operations beyond Israel’s borders.

 On retiring, Gen. Yair began initiating and leading social and educational activities on a volunteer basis, serving as the Chairman of the Hadassah Youth Village’s administrative board and as Chairman of the association managing drug rehabilitation villages.
-He also serves as Chairman of the administrative board of “Acharai”, a social educational movement which supports thousands of immigrant youth, young adults at risk, and youth from social and geographic peripheries, including youth from minorities and the ultra-Orthodox sector who are assisted in finding meaningful service in the IDF.
+He also serves as Chairman of the administrative board of “Acharai”, a social educational movement that supports thousands of immigrant youth, young adults at risk, and youth from social and geographic peripheries, including youth from minorities and the ultra-Orthodox sector who are assisted in finding meaningful service in the IDF.

 Gen. Yair is active in the field of business, serving as Chairman for four companies in diverse spheres, and as a strategic consultant.